hosseinoliabak/cisco/switching/05_3_protecting_stp.md

 </pre>

 ## Loop Guard:
+If you ever used fiber cables you might have noticed that there is a different connector to transmit and receive traffic.

+If one of the cables (transmit or receive) fails we’ll have a unidirectional link failure and this can cause spanning tree loops.
+There are two protocols that can take care of this problem:

+* LoopGuard
+* UDLD ( Unidirectional Link Detection )

 In STP, the blocked ports will remain in the Blocking state as long as a steady flow of BPDUs is received.
 If BPDUs are being sent over a link